jbloomlab/2B06_DMS/README.md

 - [./data/H1toH3renumber.csv](./data/H1toH3_renumber.csv) is a CSV file that mapes the numbering from the sequential numbering of the WSN HA protein to the commonly used H3 nubering scheme.
 The sequential numbering is in the *original* column, and the H3 number is in the *new* column.

-- [./data/H1_site_to_PDB_1rvx.csv](./data/H1_site_to_PDB_1rvx.csv) is a file that maps the sites in WSN HA H3 numbering to the equivalent sites in the PR8 HA PDB structure 1RVX.
-This file has columns site, which is the WSN HA site, pdb_chain, which is the chain in the PDB file, and pdb_site, which is the corresponding site in the PDB structure.
+- [./data/H3_site_to_PDB_1rvx.csv](./data/H3_site_to_PDB_1rvx.csv) is a file that maps the sites in WSN HA H3 numbering to the equivalent sites in the PR8 HA PDB structure [1rvx](https://www.rcsb.org/structure/1RVX).
+This file has columns site, which is the H3 site, the PDB chain, which is the chain in PDB file [1rvx](https://www.rcsb.org/structure/1RVX), and the PDB site, which is the site in the PDB.

 - [./data/neut_data/2B06_neut_analysis.xlsx](./data/neut_data/2B06_neut_analysis.xlsx) is a file containing the raw data from the GFP based neutralization assay measuring the neutralization potency of 2B06 against wildtype WSN GFP virus.